IanRFerguson/bikes/README.md

 PASSWORD:   dev
 ```

+This information is referenced in the [dlt secrets](./.dlt/secrets.toml) and the [dbt profile](src/dbt/profiles.yml).

 ### Running with Docker
 The pseudo-production version of this pipeline can be run with `make pipeline` - this requires the `local.env` file to be populated with database connection information (which is required in both the load and transform steps here).
+Note that the Postgres values in this file are dynamically reformatted in [the dlt pipeline](src/python/utilities/rest_api_pipeline.py) to match the naming convention that `dlt` expects.